PolicyCleanse: Backdoor Detection and Mitigation in Reinforcement Learning: Our Approach: PolicyCleanse

-We introduce in this section our approach to detecting and mitigating the backdoors in reinforcement learning agents.
-Section \ref{sec:intuition} discusses the key observations we obtained from empirical studies on the behaviors of backdoor-infected agents, which motivate the design of \name{}.
-The detection approach is introduced in Section \ref{sec:detection}, followed by the mitigation method in Section \ref{sec:mitigation}.
+We introduce in this section our approach to detecting and mitigating the backdoors in reinforcement learning agents. \cref{sec:intuition} discusses the high level intuition for detecting and identifying backdoor attacks in CRL.
+The detection approach is introduced in \cref{sec:detection}, followed by the mitigation method in \cref{sec:mitigation}.